prasadp4009/.dotfiles/README.md

 ```
 3. Above command will populate all necessary symlinks in home directory.

 **Note:** Make sure you create backup of your own files before symlinks are created.
+I will not be responsible for any damage to your system.
+Please check license before use.